susannaopal/susannaopal/README.md

 ### About Me  👩🏻‍💻

-### Hello 👋  I'm Susanna, a recent graduate from in Front-End Engineering Program at the Turing School of Software and Design and looking for full time opportunitines as a software engineer:
+### Hello 👋  I'm Susanna, a recent graduate from in Front-End Engineering Program at the Turing School of Software and Design and looking for full time opportunitines as a software engineer!

 <!-- - 🌱 I’m currently learning about:  PostgreSQL && Docker